cburgmer/json-path-comparison/comparison/README.md

 ## Explanation

 - ✓, the result of this tool matches what the majority says
-- ✗, a result is different to multiple others
+- ✗, the result is different to multiple others
 - ?, the results disagree, but there are not enough samples to be conclusive on which one is probably correct
 - e, the tool failed executing the query and probably does not support this type of query
+- ¹, those tools actually return a scalar as a list of one element.
+This difference is not included for the sake of this comparison.